-As a poet, Troy is an alum of the Barbican Young Poets (2016-2018).
-Some of his poems have appeared on Bukambibig, harana, TAYO Literary, Ink, Sweat and Tears and Cha: An Asian Literary Journal.
+As a poet, Troy is alumni of the Barbican Young Poets and current member of the Roundhouse Poetry Collective.
+His poems have appeared on Bukambibig, harana, TAYO Literary, Ink, Sweat and Tears and Cha: An Asian Literary Journal.
 His performing credits include The Milton Court, Barbican Centre, Battersea Arts Centre, Walthamstow Garden Party, Bare Lit Festival, The Rap Party and Caravansérail.
 His debut pamphlet under Bad Betty Press is forthcoming in 2020.

-As editor, Troy has contributed to Issue 3-7 of the Thought Notebook by Thought Collection Publishing, The Murmur House and is currently senior editor for Siblíní Journal.
+As editor, Troy has contributed to Issue 3-7 of the Thought Notebook by Thought Collection Publishing, The Murmur House and has served as senior editor for Siblíní Journal.
 He is also editor for Thought Collection Publishing’s first collection “30 Days Dry” by Chicago poet-playwright Robert Eric Shoemaker.

 As a producer, Troy’s projects include London open mic night Poetry and Shaah, founded by Neimo Askar, Overture: An Evening with Troy Cabida, his debut headline show in collaboration with Ruth Sutoyé and Poems for Boys, a night that gives male-identifying poets space to talk about their relationships with the concept of masculinity.